This Vibrator Was Designed To Make A Statement

 That’s an exchange you might have while rocking the Palma, a new vibrator from Unbound — unless you'd prefer to keep your ring's true identity a secret, that is.
 The latest innovation in wearable sex toys, Unbound's Palma vibrator was designed to be shown off.
 It looks like a ring, featuring a simple gold (or silver, if you prefer) bar that can be worn in two ways: with the bar positioned vertically, running down the length of your finger, or with the bar positioned horizontally, stretching across the length of three fingers.

 As for the box itself, Palma comes in the cutest packaging I’ve ever seen for a sex toy.
-The pink and blue colour-blocked cardboard box has an inside design featuring a manicured Palma-wearing hand dialling a pink telephone and the words “Feelin’ Myself” repeating in blue and gold.
-Priced at £97.97, the Palma is available in ring sizes 5-8.
+The pink and blue color-blocked cardboard box has an inside design featuring a manicured Palma-wearing hand dialing a pink telephone and the words “Feelin’ Myself” repeating in blue and gold.
+Priced at $128, the Palma is available in ring sizes 5-8.

 The Palma isn’t the first wearable sex toy from Unbound — but it is the first vibrating one.
 The sexual wellness brand also offers beautiful gold and silver bondage accessories including a harness, nipple and clit clamps, a cock ring bracelet, and handcuff bangles, plus a non-vibrating massage ring featuring two decorative spheres.
 Unbound also carries vibrators, dildos, butt plugs, lubricants, and other sex toys and accessories.